yashrajvrma/HonoJs-cloudflare/README.md

 ```

 ```
-npm run deploy - to deploy the server
+npm run deploy - to deploy your hono app on the cloudflare workers
 ```